xsleonard/gokit-example/README.md

 ### List payments

 See all payments.
-It will include the original credits to the accounts created by the `testdata` tool, and the new transfer payments.
+It will include the original credits to the accounts created by the `addtestdata` tool, and the new transfer payments.

 ```
 curl 'http://localhost:8888/v1/payments'